 The world’s collective debt is at a historic high.
-According to Fortunly’s infographic, China’s Belt and Road Initiative (BRI) is one of the biggest contributors to the global debt problem.
+According to Fortunly’s infographic, China’s Belt and Road Initiative (BRI), aka the New Silk Road, is one of the biggest contributors to global debt.

-The superpower’s flagship foreign policy program, which was unveiled in 2013, aims to finance major development projects on several continents.
-Their goal is to create maritime and overland transportation links along strategic trade routes connecting vital parts of Asia, Africa, and Europe.
+The superpower’s flagship foreign policy program, unveiled in 2013, finances major development projects around the world.
+The program builds maritime and overland transportation links between strategic trade routes in Asia, Africa, and Europe.

-The planet’s second-largest economy is prepared to loan out trillions of dollars to the dozens of countries involved in the BRI, aka the New Silk Road.
-The East Asian nation dubs its initiative as a win-win solution to address the underdevelopment of a myriad of Third World countries.
+The world’s second-largest economy loaned trillions of dollars to dozens of countries.
+The East Asian nation dubs its initiative as a win-win solution to address underdevelopment in emerging economies.

-Some nations and organizations, however, consider the BRI a disaster waiting to happen, especially to the participating states.
-Naysayers think of it as a weapon for China’s “debt-trap diplomacy” designed to convince vulnerable nations to gravitate toward the Chinese orbit of influence and away from the Western powers.
+Many nations and organizations, however, consider the BRI an imminent disaster for participating countries.
+They see the BRI as a weapon for China’s “debt-trap diplomacy,” designed to coerce vulnerable nations away from Western powers and toward China’s orbit of influence.

 Sri Lanka: The First Domino to Fall

-Notwithstanding criticisms hurled at it, the BRI brought rosy promises to its beneficiaries until Sri Lanka defaulted on its financial obligation in 2017.
-As a consequence, the South Asian country had to turn over the operation of its Hambantota maritime port to state-owned Chinese entities.
+The BRI enticed countries with great opportunities.
+Until Sri Lanka defaulted on its financial obligation in 2017.
+Sri Lanka South Asian, as a result, was forced to turn over its strategic Hambantota port to state-owned Chinese entities.

-The news sent shock waves around the world.
-It proved critics right and gave China’s geopolitical rivals more ammunition to attack the integrity of the BRI.
+The news shocked the world.
+The seizure gave China’s geopolitical rivals more reason to attack BRI intentions.

 Potentially Grim Fates for Eight

-According to the Center for Global Development, eight more countries will likely face financial distress due to above-average debt after the issuance of BRI loans.
-These nations are Djibouti, Tajikistan, Kyrgyzstan, Laos, the Maldives, Mongolia, Pakistan, and Montenegro, whose debt-to-GDP ratios skyrocketed after receiving Chinese financing.
+According to the Center for Global Development, eight other BRI countries will face financial distress due to over extended debt.
+These nations are Djibouti, Tajikistan, Kyrgyzstan, Laos, the Maldives, Mongolia, Pakistan, and Montenegro.
+Their debt-to-GDP ratios skyrocketed after receiving Chinese financing.

 An Eye-Opener to All Parties

-After Sri Lanka’s BRI aspiration folded, other countries have started to make moves to protect their sovereignty.
-Nepal and Pakistan, for example, scrapped certain large-scale projects while Malaysia successfully forced China to renegotiate unfair terms.
+After Sri Lanka’s BRI default, other countries moved to protect their sovereignty.
+Nepal and Pakistan, for example, cancelled projects.
+Malaysia also successfully renegotiated China’s unfair terms.